 MICHELLE: Yay, I’m looking forward to this!

-MELINDA: I obviously need to start reading this, looking at my colleagues’ comments.
+MJ: I obviously need to start reading this, looking at my colleagues’ comments.

 ANNA: I’m also very much looking forward to this.